-12 best noise-cancelling headphones: In-ear and over-ear models

-11 best noise-cancelling headphones to help you focus when working from home
+Drown out distractions with our top-rated noise-cancelling headphones

-Drown out noise and make calls with a great-sounding pair of cans
+Drown out distractions and make calls with a great-sounding pair of cans

-Noise-cancelling headphones, at their best, are almost magical.
-They use an electronic system to listen to the world, create a sound wave that is the opposite and the two cancel each other out.

-It means you can hear your music or movie soundtrack above the roar of a jet engine or the train hubbub, and at a lower volume, too.
+There are two types of noise cancellation: passive and active.
+Passive noise cancellation (PNC, or sound isolation) is a physical element, whereby the shape of the headphones dictates how much ambient sound can sneak in.
+PNC can be enough for many people, as headphone designs are more sophisticated than ever, and designers regularly conceive of ingenious ways of putting a barrier between your ear and the outside world.
+This is, therefore, the most effective way of protecting your ears against loud, sudden noises, such as explosions or jet engines.

+Active noise cancellation (ANC) brings tech into the equation.
+A series of microphones within the headphones listen out for any nuisance noise in your surroundings.
+Then, speakers match the frequencies of those sounds, cancelling out this noise and giving you the blissful sound of silence.
+ANC technology usually needs a few moments to settle and note the various sounds in your surroundings, working most efficiently in settings with consistent ambient sound.

 Read more: